-Inflation: 2.75% Salary Increases: 4.00% to 12.75%, varying by service, including inflation Discount Rate: 7.00%, net of pension plan investment expense, including inflation Other assumptions: See June 30, 2020 funding valuation for the service retirement rates after they have been adjusted to treat DROP participation as service retirement.
+Inflation: 2.75% Salary Increases: 4.00% to 12.75%, varying by service, including inflation Discount Rate: 7.00%, net of pension plan investment expense, including inflation Other assumptions: See June 30, 2021 funding valuation for the service retirement rates after they have been adjusted to treat DROP participation as service retirement.
 Mortality Rates: Healthy Members • Pub-2010 Safety Healthy Retiree Amount-Weighted Mortality Table (separate tables for males and females), projected generationally with the two-dimensional mortality improvement scale MP-2018.
-Beneficiaries • Pub-2010 General Healthy Retiree Amount Weighted Mortality Table (separate tables for males and females) times 105%, projected generationally with the two-dimensional mortality improvement scale MP-2018.
+Beneficiaries •Pub-2010 General Healthy Retiree Amount Weighted Mortality Table (separate tables for males and females) times 105%, projected generationally with the two-dimensional mortality improvement scale MP-2018.
 Disabled Members • Pub-2010 Safety Disabled Retiree Amount-Weighted Mortality Table (separate tables for males and females), projected generationally with the two-dimensional mortality improvement scale MP-2018.
+Disabled Members • Pub-2010 Safety Disabled Retiree Amount-Weighted Mortality Table (separate tables for males and females), projected generationally with the two-dimensional mortality improvement scale MP-2018.
 The Pub-2010 mortality tables and adjustments as shown above reasonably reflect the mortality experience as of the measurement date.
-These mortality tables were adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years.
+These mortality tables were adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years. generational projection to reflect future mortality improvement between the measurement date and those years.

-&lt;sup>1 Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
-As such, the actuarial valuation dated, June 30, 2020 and 2019, will impact the contribution rates for the fiscal years ended June 30, 2022 and 2021.
+1 Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
+As such, the actuarial valuation dated, June 30, 2021 and 2020, will impact the contribution rates for the fiscal years ended June 30, 2023 and 2022.